Garland Resort in Lewiston: The classic northern Michigan golf retreat

 They also pick up your golf bag and deliver it to the bag room immediately and it's ready to go in the morning.
 One night, after playing 54 holes in one day, we were relaxing in one of the resort's spas, when a night watchman walked by and asked us if we wanted anything from the bar, which was a few hundred yards away.

-The courses
+The golf courses at Garland Resort

 The designer of Garland's 72 holes is a virtual unknown to most of the golfing world.
 Ron Otto, who is also the resort's owner, had no designs to his credit before taking on the multi-course Garland project.
 The result is a course that doesn't necessarily follow all the rules of golf design.

 Otto is a fan of par-3 finishing holes and five or six par 3s and par 5s on each course.
-Only the Monarch course has the traditional format of 10 par 4s, four par 3s and four par 5s.
+Only the Monarch Course has the traditional format of 10 par 4s, four par 3s and four par 5s.
 It's also the only course that plays more than 7,000 yards (7,166) and features the highest course rating at 75.3.

 None of the four courses are back-breakers by any means, which is another reason why Garland is a favorite for corporate retreats, which feature many players who haven't played since, well, their last retreat.
 However, enough difficult shots exist for the better player to keep things interesting.

 Nos.
-14 and 15 on the Fountains course, in particular, features two of the property's most difficult shots: a 140-yard carry approach over marsh on the 14th and a tiny peninsula green on the par-5 15th that's a difficult approach whether you go for it in two or hit a wedge
+14 and 15 on the Fountains Course, in particular, features two of the property's most difficult shots: a 140-yard carry approach over marsh on the 14th and a tiny peninsula green on the par-5 15th that's a difficult approach whether you go for it in two or hit a wedge

-The greens on the Fountains course are the most difficult of the four, featuring large and often multi-tiered greens.
+The greens on the Fountains Course are the most difficult of the four, featuring large and often multi-tiered greens.
 The elevated par-3 11th is 52 yards deep and worth looks from about every angle, or else your putt is likely to roll right off if not careful.

 Swampfire resembles a heavily wooded Myrtle Beach or Florida course over a northern Michigan course.
 Water comes into play on 16 holes and the land is flat.
 Reflections, at just 6,400 yards, is the easiest of the four courses.

-The verdict
+Garland Resort: The verdict

-Garland's strengths come in its all-inclusiveness.
+Garland Resort's strengths come in its all-inclusiveness.
 Everything you need at the resort is at your doorstep, including the first tees of all four courses.

 The service at the hotel and club are also a cut above anywhere else in northern Michigan.
 As a designer, Ron Otto pushes the envelope, with 6-6-6 par-3, par-4 and par-5 designs and par-3 finishers.